anthonyblackham/flexible-jekyll/_posts/2020-12-11-oregon-city-claim.markdown

 During the rest of McLoughlin's life nothing was really done about his claim being taken, and he passed away in 1857.
 Only on October 17,1862, 5 years after he had died, did the state confirm title to his legatees under his will (son David McLoughlin, daughter Eloisa and her husband Daniel Harvey) for the cost of $1000 into the university fund (sans Abernethy Island).
 This was paid by Daniel Harvey.

 I was curious what was left of the Oregon City Claim to return in 1862 and located the [Oregon Territorial legislative assembly records](https://babel.hathitrust.org/cgi/pt?id=mdp.35112203963139;view=1up;seq=40) from 1851 (H.B.
 No. 39, H.B.
 No 54 - Passed 1/29/1851) along with [Donation Land Claim records](https://glorecords.blm.gov/details/patent/default.aspx?accession=ORORAA%20043940&docClass=SER&sid=54ha5yos.fxl) from the GLO where they confirmed title to specific lots in the Oregon City Claim.
-These were the lots that had been sold by Mcloughlin prior to the Donatian Land Claim Act so anything left over - assuming the state hadn't sold it between 1850 and 1862 - should be what was given back to the legatees.
+These were the lots that had been sold by Mcloughlin prior to the Donation Land Claim Act so anything left over - assuming the state hadn't sold it between 1850 and 1862 - should be what was given back to the legatees.
 I geo-referenced the 1850 Oregon City claim and used it as my basepoint for mapping the properties.

 This was the final result: